 To start let’s get a pot of water boiling for our how to make mango bubble tea recipe.
-Typically we like to use fresh green tea leaves for our tea blend, we believe it adds a nice aroma to the vibrant mango bubble tea.
+Typically we like to use fresh green tea leaves for our tea blend.
+We believe it adds a nice aroma to the mango bubble tea.

 Begin slicing your mango long ways so that you make 2 identical slices.
 Remember there’s a pit within mangoes so be careful!

-Once you have your two slices for our mango milk tea, you can begin scooping out the fruity flesh with a spoon into a kitchen blender or food processor.
+Once you have your two slices for our mango milk tea, you can begin scooping out the fruity flesh with a spoon.
+Place the mango flesh into a kitchen blender or food processor.

 If it’s at a rumbling boil, turn down the heat to medium and add your fresh green tea leaves.
 Let the green tea steep for 3-5 minutes before taking it off the heat to cool.

-Once your green tea is finished taking a bath in the hot water for a bit, take it off the heat and let it cool to the side.
+Once your green tea is finished taking a bath in the hot water, take it off the heat.
+Let it cool off to the side.

 Bring a pot of water to a rumbling boil again and cook your tapioca pearls for 15-20 minutes.
-You can also follow the directions on the package if you buy your tapioca pearls from your local asian supermarket.
+You can also follow the directions on the package if you buy your tapioca pearls from your local Asian supermarket.

-Add your cooked boba pearls to your glass and then simply pour the rest of the mango green tea mixture into your glass.
+Add your cooked boba pearls to your glass.
+Pour the rest of the mango green tea mixture into your glass.

 How was that for a delicious how to make mango bubble tea recipe?
 Simple right?
 Let us know how yours tastes like!